verdaux/BookNotes/Phrases/Impressors 2.md

 - [ ] Life happens.
 - [ ] Please hesitate to reach out to me.
 - [ ] I have pasts inside me, I didn't probably bury.
 Some nights I tear myself apart yet I heal in the morning.
+- [ ] If this was a beverage I'd chug it.